 Quick History of the Red Rolex Submariner 1680

-The Rolex Submariner 1680 was produced from approximately 1966 to 1980; however, the Red Submariner was only produced for the first part of the ref.
+The Rolex Submariner 1680 was officially introduced in 1969 and continued to remain in production until approximately 1980 (some records have ref.
+1680 production numbers date back as early as 1966); however, the Red Submariner was only produced for the first part of the ref.
 1680’s production run (until approximately 1973).
 However, the exact dates are disputed (some will say red-text dials were fitted to watches up until 1975); however, it’s clear that the Red Submariner was produced for at least these years.
 With that in mind, only a handful of the original Red Submariner dials are still in existence today, since many reference 1680 watches that required replacement dials ended up receiving the later-era version with all-white text.

 When the ref.
 1680 appeared on the market, it was the first Rolex Submariner to feature a date complication.
 Although the classic time-only Submariner dive watch had been a fixture in the industry and was the first timepiece to be achieve a water resistance rating of 330 feet or 100 meters, the arrival of the ref.
 1680 was still rather early in the long history of the Submariner as we know it today.
 It is also worth noting that while the very first Rolex Submariner had a depth rating of 100 meters and the current-production model features a 300-meter depth rating, the reference 1680 offered users an official water resistance rating of 200 meters or 660 feet.